emmet-jones/New-SA-MP-callbacks/README.md

 forward OnPlayerFPSChange(playerid, oldfps, newfps);

-// Called when a player jacks another player's vehicle. forward OnPlayerCarJack(playerid, targetid, vehicleid);
+// Called when a player jacks another player's vehicle. forward OnPlayerJackVehicle(playerid, targetid, vehicleid);

-// Called when a player completely uses up all ammo in their weapon. forward OnPlayerWeaponEmpty(playerid, weaponid);
+// Called when a player completely uses up all ammo in their weapon. forward OnPlayerEmptyWeapon(playerid, weaponid);

 // Called when a player shoots another player in their team. forward OnPlayerFriendlyFire(playerid, targetid, weaponid);